aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency-properties/set-properties/_index.md

 ---
-title: "How to Set Currency in Aspose.Tasks Projects – Java Guide"
+title: "currency code java – How to Set in Aspose.Tasks Projects"
 linktitle: Set Currency Properties in Aspose.Tasks Projects
 second_title: Aspose.Tasks Java API
-description: "Learn how to set currency in Aspose.Tasks Java projects, including how to change currency and change currency symbol Java.
-Manipulate Microsoft Project files effortlessly."
+description: "Learn how to set currency code java in Aspose.Tasks projects, change currency symbol, and apply a custom currency format for Microsoft Project files."
 weight: 11
 url: /java/currency-properties/set-properties/
-date: 2025-12-04
+date: 2026-02-07
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Set Currency in Aspose.Tasks Projects – Java Guide
+# How to Set Currency Code in Aspose.Tasks – Java Guide

 ## Introduction
-In this tutorial you’ll learn **how to set currency** for a Microsoft Project file using the Aspose.Tasks Java API.
-Whether you need to *change currency* for international teams or adjust the *currency symbol* in Java, the steps below will walk you through the process with clear explanations and ready‑to‑run code.
+In this tutorial you’ll learn **how to set the currency code java** for a Microsoft Project file using the Aspose.Tasks Java API.
+Whether you need to *change currency* for international teams, adjust the *currency symbol*, or apply a **custom currency format**, the steps below will walk you through the process with clear explanations and ready‑to‑run code.

 ## Quick Answers
 - **What library is required?** Aspose.Tasks for Java.